Frequently Asked MN Divorce Law Questions

 A: No. Even if you believe you have agreed on all issues, you and your spouse have conflicting interests.
-An attorney cannot ethically provide advice to both parties with conflicting interests.
+An attorney cannot ethically provide advice to both parties in a family law case.

 Q: I want to file for divorce, but I am concerned that my spouse may become violent towards me and the children?

-Our attorneys have experience representing either party through this difficult process.
+Our family law attorneys have extensive experience representing either party through this difficult process.

 Q: What is the difference between “marital” and “non-marital” property?